 There isn’t a business out there that doesn’t rely on data in some way.
-At least…no successful business that doesn’t rely on data!
-They may handle it with an in-house team, or they might outsource it to a data or consultancy agency.
-Either way, Data Engineers, Data Scientists, and Data Analysts are the secret superheroes behind the world’s most powerful and impactful tech.
+At least no successful business doesn’t rely on data!
+They may handle it with an in-house team or they might outsource it to a data or consultancy agency but either way, data engineers, data scientists, and data analysts are the secret superheroes behind the world’s most powerful and impactful tech companies.
 But what do they do exactly?

 Assist leadership in making business decisions

 Provide key insights for marketing teams, such as customer profiles and channel metrics

 Measure the success of the business and provide insight on new avenues for expansion